Refugee Status Appeals Authority: Gender discrimination

 Both Refugee Appeal No 2039/93 and Refugee Appeal No 71427/99 held that in certain circumstances being a woman can amount to being a member of a particular social group.
 In Refugee Appeal No 2039/93 the claimant was not a virgin and if she was returned home and forced to marry, this could have potentially resulted in her death.
-The claimant in this case had also under-gone a ‘self-awareness process’ that made her opposed to the oppression of women in Iranian society.
+The claimant in this case had also undergone a ‘self-awareness process’ that made her opposed to the oppression of women in Iranian society.
 In Refugee Appeal No 71427/99 the claimant had divorced her abusive husband and had rediscovered her child he had adopted out without her knowing.
 If she had been returned to Iran, she would have been subjected to death or imprisonment.
 In both of these cases the RSAA used human rights approaches to decide that in some cases being a woman constituted membership of a particular social group.
 Particular rights that were considered included: right to privacy, the right to life, freedom of thought, conscience and religion, the right not to be subjected to torture or cruel, inhuman or degrading treatment and punishment and right not to marry without full and free consent.
 The RSAA also took into account Iranian society and its tolerance of domestic violence and the denial to recognise women as human beings possessing the same status as men.

 The gender discrimination cases were also ground-breaking because they established that persecution was "serious harm + failure of state protection".
 Both of these elements must be present for there to be refugee status.
 However, only one of these grounds needs to have a nexus with the Refugee Convention.
 For example, in Refugee Appeal No 71427/99 a link with the Refugee Convention could only be found with the failure of state protection.
 The RSAA held that a link with one of the constructs was sufficient for refugee status.
 This approach was followed by the Australian High Court in Khawar.